Ashton-Brown/TVD-MHD-by-Pen-et-al/README.md

 # Shock test

-I added initial conditions matching the first shock wave presented in the [published paper](https://www.cita.utoronto.ca/~pen/MHD/mhdpaper.pdf), in an attempt to repoduce figure 6 from the paper.
+I added a set of initial conditions matching the first shock wave presented in the [published paper](https://www.cita.utoronto.ca/~pen/MHD/mhdpaper.pdf), in an attempt to repoduce figure 6 from the paper.
 However, my results are inconsistent and seem unrealistic.
 After a short time, the time step size significantly decreases.
 Eventually, the computation goes unstable, resulting in NaNs in the solution.
 This MHD solver either does not handle shock waves well or there is an issue with the solver itself.
-This inconsistency with the published paper may be due to the publicly available code being a different solver than that of the paper.
-This is mnetioned in the first paragraph of section 3.3 of the paper.
+The paper mentions in the first paragraph of section 3.3 that the publicly available code is based on a different method.
+This may explain the inconsistency.

 ![PhaseSpace](https://github.com/Ashton-Brown/TVD-MHD-by-Pen-et-al/raw/main/ShockTests/ShockFig6Issue.svg)